In Cumberland and York County

-The Garden Angel program of University of Maine Cooperative Extension matches Master Gardener Volunteers with others of limited financial means, who also love to garden, but are no longer physically able without help.
+The Garden Angel program of the University of Maine Cooperative Extension matches Master Gardener Volunteers with others of limited financial means, who also love to garden, but are no longer physically able without help.

 - Recipients enjoy fresh vegetables and flowers grown in their own gardens without taxing their bodies and energy levels.

 - Recipients and Garden Angels cultivate supportive friendships.

 - Garden Angels and recipients learn new gardening skills from lifelong gardeners.

 - Garden Angels learn how to work with seniors or disabled individuals.